WordPress/gutenberg/packages/components/src/focal-point-picker/README.md

 ### `value`

 - Type: `Object`
-- Required: No
+- Required: Yes
 - Description: The focal point.
 Should be an object containing `x` and `y` params.

 ### `onChange`

 - Type: `Function`
-- Required: No
+- Required: Yes
 - Description: Callback which is called when the focal point changes.